danmasta/lo/README.md

 import lo from 'lo/qjs';
 ```

-*You can find an example project that exposes a node api, cli, and standalone binary built using this package [here](https://github.com/danmasta/envstr).*
+*You can find an example project that exposes a node API, CLI, and standalone binary built using this package [here](https://github.com/danmasta/envstr).*

 ## Documentation
 A list of methods and some documentation can be found [here](https://danmasta.github.io/lo/)